Deltares/imod_coupler/TECHNICAL.md

 ```python
 f"{nodenr:10d}  {svat:10d}{ly:2d}"
 ```
-where the number behind the colon indicates the number of characters, padded with whitepsace.
+where the number behind the colon indicates the number of characters, padded with whitespace.
 Note the two whitespaces between `nodenr` and `svat`.

 ## Modflow6